KelvinHere/mysql-basics/README.md

 ## Where filter
 Can be used with select/update/delete example
 `select * from Track where Composer = 'U2'`

+`Select AlbumID from Album where Title = "Boy"` - Gives AlbumId from Album from given Title

 ## Aliases
 Change the name of a column for your own purpose so data makes more sense, ie,